 Privacy Officer means a privacy officer under clause 19.2.

-Project means the project set out in the Schedule to this ISA at the commencement of this ISA, titled ‘[insert title of Project]’.
+Project means the project set out in the Schedule to this ISA at the commencement of this ISA, titled ‘Estimating Individual COVID-19 Reproduction Numbers From Data ’.

 Project Team in relation to a Party means the individuals specified in the schedule who are working on the Project and who have a need to access the Data.